syncfusion-content/maui-docs/MAUI/RadialGauge/pointers.md

 ![MAUI radial Gauge with Multiple Pointers](images/pointers/maui-radial-gauge-multiple-pointers.png)

-## Pointer dragging
+## Pointer interaction

-Pointers can be dragged over the scale value.
-It can be achieved by clicking and dragging the pointer.
+Pointers can be dragged over the axis scale.
+It can be achieved by swipe or drag gestures.
 To enable or disable the pointer drag, use the `IsInteractive` property.

 {% tabs %}